 Plan Purpose and link to strategy Individual maximum opportunity in 2023 Performance measures and weighting Operation Annual bonus (no material change) Rewards achievement of annual financial and key business strategy objectives.
 Rewards personal performance measured against key objectives.
 Deferred element encourages longer term shareholding and aligns reward to shareholder interests.
-Malus and clawback based forfeiture provision: discourage excessive risk, taking and short-term outlook, ensuring that executive and shareholder interests are aligned. opportunity in 2023 Maximum annual bonus opportunity of 180% of salary.
+Malus and clawback based forfeiture provisions discourage excessive risk, taking and short-term outlook, ensuring that executive and shareholder interests are aligned.
+Maximum annual bonus opportunity of 180% of salary.
+The 2023 annual bonus will be based on the following measures: • 55% on adjusted operating profit • 25% on adjusted operating cash conversion • 20% on strategic performance For 2023, strategic performance will include: • Future sources of profit growth • Operational efficiency • Critical change programmes • Sustainability Adjusted operating profit has been chosen to ensure that there is a continued focus on driving revenue and managing costs to deliver profit to shareholders.
+Likewise operating cash conversion is a critical measure for the business to ensure that we have the necessary resources to invest in business transformation and return value to shareholders.
+Strategic measures ensure there is also focus on key opportunities that will deliver long-term growth and sustainable performance.
 Targets are determined in relation to the Group's budget.
 There is no bonus payment below the threshold level of performance, and maximum payment is made only for performance in excess of the Group's budget.
 50% of bonus earned is deferred as shares that are held for three years.
 Malus and clawback provisions apply, up to three years from the date of award.
 For 2023, the weighting on financial measures has been increased, with a corresponding reduction from 30% to 20% of maximum for the strategic element, to reflect the level of focus that is required on top and bottom line performance during an expected economic downturn.
-The cash measure has also been refined from operating cash flow to operating cash conversion, to facilitate the cascade of the measure deeper in the business, driving accountability on the efficient conversion of profit into cash through effective management of stock and debtors throughout the year, together with disciplined capital expenditure management.
+The cash measure has also been refined from operating cash flow to operating cash conversion, to facilitate the cascade of the measure deeper in the business, driving accountability on the efficient conversion of profit into cash througl effective management of stock and debtors throughout the year, togethe with disciplined capital expenditure management.